-The Group derecognizes a financial asset only when the contractual rights to the cash flows from the financial asset expire, or when it transfers the financial asset and substantially all the risks and rewards of ownership of the financial asset to another entity.
+The Group derecognizes financial assets when the contractual rights of the cash inflow from the asset are terminated, or when the Group transfers substantially all the risks and rewards of ownership of the financial assets.

-B. Financial Liabilities and Equity Instruments
+B. Financial Liabilities and Equity Instrument

-(a) Classification as debt or equity
+(a) Classification and subsequent measurement

-Debt and equity instruments issued by the Group are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+The Company classifies the instrument issued as a financial liability or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial liability and an equity instrument.

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by the Group are recognized at the proceeds received, net of direct issue costs.
+The transaction costs of an equity transaction are accounted for as a deduction from equity to the extent they are incremental costs directly attributable to the equity transaction that otherwise would have been avoided.